yuta4869/HCS1/README.md

 ## Project Overview

-This project, `HCS_ver4.0`, appears to be a Human Computer System focusing on the analysis of heart rate data and prosody (speech rhythm, intonation, stress) to understand human states or interactions.
-It likely integrates various modules for audio processing, physiological monitoring, and conversational management, potentially with a graphical user interface.
+This project, `HCS_ver4.0`, is a Human-Computer System focusing on the analysis of heart rate data and prosody (speech rhythm, intonation, stress) to understand human states or interactions.
+It integrates modules for real-time audio processing, physiological monitoring, and conversational management with a graphical user interface.

 ## Version

-v1.0.1
+v0.2.0

-## Features (Inferred)
+## Features

+*   **Real-time Transcription:** Continuous audio streaming from the microphone with real-time speech-to-text using `faster-whisper`.
+*   **Voice Activity Detection (VAD):** Automatically detects the start and end of speech to create complete utterances for processing.
-*   **Heart Rate Monitoring:** Integration with physiological sensors (e.g., Polar devices via `polar_monitor.py`).
+*   **Heart Rate Monitoring:** Integration with Polar physiological sensors (via `polar_monitor.py`).
-*   **Audio Processing:** Analysis of speech prosody, potentially through `audio_processing.py`.
+*   **Heart-rate feedback (HFB):** Modulates AI voice prosody based on user heart rate.
-*   **Conversation Management:** Logic for managing interactions, possibly handled by `conversation_manager.py`.
+*   **Conversation Management:** Manages conversation history and generates replies (currently placeholder, intended for LLM integration).
-*   **Graphical User Interface (GUI):** A user-friendly interface built with `gui.py`.
+*   **Graphical User Interface (GUI):** A user-friendly interface built with Tkinter (`gui.py`).
-*   **Logging:** Utilities for logging various data and events (`logger_utils.py`).
+*   **Data Logging:** Comprehensive logging for conversations, heart rate, and other events for research purposes.
 *   **Configuration:** Flexible configuration options via `config.py` and `config_heartrate_prosody.json`.

 ## Setup and Installation

-This project requires Python 3.x and platform-specific system libraries.
+This project requires Python 3.8+ and platform-specific system libraries.
 Automated setup scripts are provided for convenience.

 ### Automated Setup (Recommended)

 Choose the script for your operating system.
-These scripts will install necessary system dependencies, create a Python virtual environment (`venv`), and install all required Python packages.
+These scripts will install necessary system dependencies, create a Python virtual environment (`.venv`), and install all required Python packages.

 **For macOS:**
 1. Make the script executable: